-Applicants may apply after successful completion of pre-requisite requirements or while courses are in progress.
+- Applicants may only apply after successful completion of prerequisite requirements.
 These courses must be completed prior to starting the program.
-In addition, students must have completed the Accuplacer with scores above the cutoff points for Practical Nursing or successful completion of equivalent course work.

-A minimum grade of "C" of better and a cumulative GPA of 2.5 or above in pre-requisite coursework is required to be considered for admission to the Practical Nursing Program.
+In addition, students must have completed the math Accuplacer with scores above the cutoff points for Practical Nursing or successful completion of equivalent course work. - A minimum grade of "C" of better and a cumulative GPA of 2.5 or above in prerequisite coursework is required to be considered for admission to the Practical Nursing Program.

-Pre-requisities may be taken up to 3 times per the college policy to increase your chances of getting into the PN program.
+Prerequisites may be taken up to 3 times per the college policy to increase your chances of getting into the PN program.